mawais-afz/java-interview-questions/java-basics.md

         }
         ```

-2. **What is the final and blank final variable?**
+2. **What is the final and final blank variable?
+Can we initialize the final blank variable?**

    1. **Final Variable**:

       - A variable declared with the `final` keyword
       - Value cannot be changed once assigned
       - Must be initialized when declared or in constructor
+      - Provides immutability
-      - Acts as a constant in Java
+      - Helps in creating constants

       ```java
       final int MAX_VALUE = 100; // Initialized at declaration
+      final String MESSAGE = "Hello"; // Can be final for Strings too
       ```

-   2. **Blank Final Variable**:
+   2. **Final Blank Variable**:

-      - A final variable that is not initialized at the time of declaration
+      - A final variable that is not initialized at declaration
-      - Must be initialized in all constructors
+      - Must be initialized exactly once
+      - Can be initialized in:
+        - Constructor
+        - Instance initialization block
-      - Provides flexibility to assign different values based on constructor
+      - Allows dynamic initialization based on constructor parameters
-      - Can only be assigned once
+      - Prevents reassignment after initialization

       ```java
       public class Example {
           final int value; // Blank final variable

+          // Initialization in constructor
           public Example(int val) {
-              value = val; // Initialized in constructor }
+              value = val; // Must be initialized here }

+          // Another example with multiple constructors
+          public Example() {
+              value = 10; // Must initialize in ALL constructors
           }
+      }
       ```

+   **Key Points**:

+   - Final blank variables MUST be initialized before use
+   - Can only be assigned once
+   - Provides a way to create runtime constants
+   - Helps in creating immutable objects

 3. **What is a compile time constant in Java?**